tardisfromtornspace/Bridge-Commander/Documentation/NonAlteranCanonSGTechReadme.txt

 ** TO-DO
 * TO-DO ALSO ADD Automated Destroyed System Repair TO THE REPLICATOR VESSELS, ESPECIALLY THEIR COMMAND CARRIER AND SPIDER

-* Ha'taks and some capital ships' masses adjusted to comparable levels (since the mass difference has something to do with in-game collisions, it is the best way to simulate shield collisions in-game)
 * Upgraded Ha'tak speed increased slightly.
 * Buffed regular Ha'tak (Early, Variant, Refit) shields significantly.
-* Nerfed regular Ha'tak hulls (Early, Variant, Refit) a bit.
+* Nerfed regular Ha'tak hulls (Early, Variant, Refit) and power plants a tiny bit. #### TO-DO ####
 * Added Simulated Point Defence to the Replicator Stolen Cruiser.

 #### TO-DO ----> FOR ANUBIS MOTHERSHIP, SEE IF YOU CAN DO SOMETHING LIKE THE TURRETS SCRIPT MIXED WITH TACHYONBEAM SCRIPT, BUT ONLY MOVING TWO UNCOLLIDABLE AND UNTARGETABLE BEAMS NEXT TO AN ENEMY VESSEL, TO THEN FIRE ON THE TWO CLOSEST ENEMY VESSELS TO THE OBJECTIVE ####

 * Wraith given Automated System Repair #### TO-DO ####
-* Wraith HP and weapons adjusted accordingly between mods #### TO-DO ALSO CHECK FOR WRAITH DARTS IF THEY NEED SOME HP NERF AS WELL ####
+* Wraith HP and weapons adjusted accordingly between mods.
+* F302, Death Gliders, X301 and Wraith Darts hardpoints adjusted, and fixed same-HP-issue the old Mvam Wraith Hive Ship mod had.
 #### ALSO TO-DO MAYBE GIVE WRAITH HULL A CERTAIN METHOD OF DAMAGE REDUCTION? ####

 == Dependancies ==